microsoft/MIDI/specs/api/api-spec-programming-models.md

 The primary focus of this API is to support desktop apps on Windows.

 Currently, the API is authored in .NET 7 (not to be confused with the older .NET Framework).
-If it continues with that path, .NET support is free. .NET has advantages and disadvantages, but two of the biggest advantages are:
+If it continues with that path, .NET support is free. .NET has advantages and disadvantages, but three of the biggest advantages are:

-* Tools, languages, and libraries make it easier to quickly author safe code for the platform
+* Tools, languages, and libraries make it easier to quickly author and debug safe code for the platform
 * The .NET developer community is full of developers who can contribute to these projects.
 * .NET Runs on Windows, macOS, and Linux making it easier to port code should anyone want to reuse the library on those platforms.